jfmengels/elm-review-documentation/maintenance/MAINTENANCE.md

 This enables people to run the rule without having to set up `elm-review`, add your package as a dependency, add the rules to their configuration and then run it.
 This is an easy way to try out the rules and see if they can be useful to them.
 In order for this to work, you will need to do a little bit of work, but this will be useful to you too!

 There are two folders that will exist in your folder that will help make this work, `preview/` and `example/`.
 Both are review configurations and they serve similar purposes.
 - `example/` is the configuration that works with the last **released** version (as a dependency).
-It should not change in a way that would not work with the latest released version (no new rules, no new arguments, etc.).
+It should not change in a way that would not work with the latest released version (no unpublished rules, no new arguments, etc.).
 Examples in the documentation will use this configuration, which is why it should remain stable.
 - `preview/` is the configuration that works with the current version of the source code (as a source directory).
 It can change however/whenever you see fit.
 You can use this configuration to let users/testers try out new rules or bug fixes to published rules **before releasing a new version**.

 When the project gets created, you will only have a `preview/` folder.
-You will create `example/` (automatically) when you are ready to [publish the initial release](#initial-release), in practice copying the `preview/` configuration.
-You can consider `preview/` as your source of truth in a way.
+You will create `example/` (automatically) when you are ready to [publish the initial release](#initial-release), using `node maintenance/update-examples-from-preview.js` which will copy the contents of the `preview/` configuration and adapt it to use the package as a dependency instead of source directories.
+Before every release, you will have to run this same command, otherwise tests in the CI will fail when attempting to publish the package.
+You should ideally not change `example` yourself, and instead consider `preview/` as the source of truth.

 In practice, you are not limited to a single example and a single preview configuration.
 You can add new configurations and name them however you want.
 The pre-made scripts will look for any project (containing an `elm.json` at its root) in directories and sub-directories whose name start with `preview`.
 You can therefore have `preview/with-configuration-A/` and `preview/with-configuration-B/`, or `preview-with-configuration-A/` and `preview-with-configuration-B/`.
 When creating the example configurations from these, their names will be the same, except that "preview" in their names will be changed to "example".